Orlando Arcia Player Props: Braves vs. White Sox

-After batting .270 with two doubles, a home run, two walks and three RBI in his past 10 games, Orlando Arcia and the Atlanta Braves face the Chicago White Sox (who will start Lance Lynn) at 7:15 PM ET on Saturday.
+On Sunday, Orlando Arcia (.278 batting average in his past 10 games, with two doubles, a home run, three walks and three RBI) and the Atlanta Braves play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3 with a double and an RBI) against the White Sox.

 Orlando Arcia Game Info & Props vs. the White Sox